Fargher Lake, Washington

 The settlement, as well as a former lake located nearby, both share the name "Fargher Lake".

 History

 The lake was originally named Hard Hack Swamp.
-Brothers Arthur Wellesly, Fredrick Daniel and Horatio Albert Fargher emigrated in the 1870s from their birthland the Isle of Man and settled for a while near the lake.
+Brothers Arthur Wellesly, Fredrick Daniel and Horatio Albert Fargher emigrated in the 1870s from their birthland, the Isle of Man, and settled for a while near the lake.

-The lake and surrounding area was renamed Fargher Lake, and the lake was drained sometime during the early 1960s.
-The drained lake bed was used then for farming and currently contains blueberry fields.
+The lake and surrounding area was renamed Fargher Lake.
+The water was drained sometime during the early 1960s and the lake bed was then used for farming.
+In the 21st century, the lake bed contains blueberry fields.